m4xw311/musing/IMPLEMENTATION.md

    - Syntax highlighting with Prism.js
    - Image handling with proper sizing

+5. **AWS Infrastructure**:
+   - Infrastructure-as-code using AWS CDK
+   - S3 hosting with CloudFront CDN
+   - CI/CD pipeline with GitHub integration
+   - Monitoring and alerting with CloudWatch
+   - HTTPS support with ACM certificates

 ## Getting Started for Contributors

 1. **Understanding the Data Flow**: